Skip to main content

 The challenge fee structure is the cheapest in the major prop tier.
 The $39 entry on the $5K Stellar Lite plan is roughly 75 percent below the FTMO equivalent.
 The published refund policy is the same as competitors: challenge fee returned with the first payout, but only on successful first payouts (not refunded on failed challenges).

 Funded-account trading runs on raw-spread or standard-spread variants depending on the account type.
 The Stellar Pro variant uses raw spreads of 0.0-0.2 pips on EUR/USD with a $3.50 per side commission ($7 round turn).
 The standard Stellar variant uses spreads of 0.7-1.2 pips on EUR/USD with no commission.
 For active scalping the raw-spread setup is meaningfully cheaper at typical retail volume.
-For swing and news trading the standard variant simplifies the cost calculation.

 Spread testing on the major pairs during London session averaged 0.2 pips on EUR/USD raw, 0.3 pips on GBP/USD raw, and 0.4 pips on USD/JPY raw.
 New York session spreads widened slightly, averaging 0.3 pips on EUR/USD.
 Spreads during the December 2025 CPI release widened to 0.9-1.4 pips on EUR/USD for approximately 90 seconds, then returned to baseline.
 These spread levels are consistent with FTMO and Eightcap Funded on the same liquidity tier.